alanhasn/alanhasn/README.md

 - Value readable code, good architecture, and technical transparency
 - Believe open source accelerates learning, innovation, and engineering quality

 ---

-## 📚 Continuous Learning

-- Technology evolves constantly — so should engineers
-- Learning is a lifelong process, not a temporary phase
-- Regularly studying new protocols, frameworks, architectures, and tools
-- Combining theory with hands-on implementation
-- Building projects to transform knowledge into experience
-- Staying updated with industry trends, security research, and modern engineering practices
-- Never settling for “good enough” when improvement is possible

----